-(7) Assumptions as to Home Health Service Benefits
+(7) Assumptions as to home health service benefits

-The unit cost of home health services is based on the actual experience from the HI program in 1968, for which the average reimbursement amount per visit was \$9.75 with virtually no difference as between insured and uninsured persons.
+The unit cost of home health services is based on the actual experience from the HI program in 1969, for which the average reimbursement amount per visit was \$11.21 with virtually no difference between insured and uninsured persons.

 The annual rate of increase in cost per visit has been about 10 percent.
-It is assumed that this rate of increase will decline gradually and will merge with the annual rate of increase in general wages by 1978 (see table E).
+It is assumed that this rate of increase will remain at that level in the near future and then decline gradually and will merge with the annual rate of increase in general wages by 1980.
+(See table E.)

 The utilization rates of home health services have increased sharply since the HI program began.
 This trend can be explained by the facts that a greater number of home health agencies are in operation and that there is greater public awareness and use of these facilities.
-This trend will most likely continue, due to the efforts of Federal and State governments in promoting the expansion of these services, as well as the efforts to make the public more aware of the availability of these services and of the desirability of using them.
+This trend will most likely continue, due to the efforts of Federal and State Governments in promoting the expansion of these services, as well as the efforts to make the public more aware of the availability of these services and of the desirability of using them.
 Table E shows the assumptions used as to future trends in the utilization rates of home health services.